alanng10/class-lang/Docue/Article/Word/a.md

 Word "library" has meaning that is machine code module.

-Word "project" has meaning that is entity being done.
+Word "package" has meaning that is entity being done.

 Word "draw" has meaning that is comp video.